baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 !!! tip
     VeraCrypt is an application that can be used to encrypt data and mount the encrypted volume onto your PC; (admin rights are required).

+## Quiz script examples

+See [Quiz Examples](../administrator/examples/index.md) for links to examples with scripts.